 How Films Played A Role

 Believe it or not, my love for films had a hand in why I finally pursued motivational speaking.
-Before, when I watched action movie stars, I would always admire the passion and the rage they exuded.
+Before, when I watched action movie stars, I’d always admire the passion and the rage they exuded.
 I also aspired to be able to express myself like that, without inhibitions.

 When I got up on stage, it was when I fully realized I had a gift.
-Then, the feeling of unworthiness and inhibitions faded away as my gift shone through.
+The feeling of unworthiness and inhibitions faded away as my gift shone through.

 For me, it was more of an imaginary thing than a real person who influenced me as a motivational speaker.
 It was the actors who inspired me, whom I loved watching.
 It was the feeling I had when I watched movies.
 Finally, it was me knowing I belonged in front of people, inspiring them.
 Those were my influences.